sukov/CachingPlayerItem/README.md

 ## Known limitations

-- CachingPlayerItem loads its content sequentially.
-If you seek to yet not downloaded portion, it waits until data previous to this position is downloaded, and only then starts the playback.
 - URL's must contain a file extension for the player to load properly.
 To get around this, a custom file extension can be specified e.g. `let playerItem = CachingPlayerItem(url: url, customFileExtension: "mp3")`.
 - HTTP live streaming (HLS) `M3U8` caching is not supported.
 You can only use `init(nonCachingURL:)` for playing M3U8.